• Home

 Eligibility Conditions

 To qualify for a Partner Visa:• Your partner must be an Australian citizen, a Permanent Resident, or an eligible New Zealand citizen.• Both you and your partner should be at least 18 years old.• You must be married or in a genuine de facto relationship, living together and sharing financial and domestic responsibilities for at least 12 months.• The relationship must be exclusive and genuine, supported by evidence such as marriage certificates or ceremonial pictures.
+Additionally, there are sponsorship eligibility criteria, including character requirements and limits on previous sponsorships.

 Visa Application Checklist